SISE-Web-Development-Environments/Lectures-Examples-Code/swagger/readme.md

 1. Replace the `dist/api.yml` file with your `api.yml` file - should have that name
 2. That's it, now go the the api-ui link again and see your api
-3. now you can test your server by calling its endpoints, according to your API file.
+3. Now you can test your server endpoints and handlers by calling from the UI, according to your API file.

 ### Good Luck!